ga4gh/va-spec/docs/source/modeling-foundations.rst

 Evidence Line Semantics
 $$$$$$$$$$$$$$$$$$$$$$$

-Evidence Lines represent a type of information that always sits between foundational evidence and a final assertion of purported fact, in the process of generating scientific knowledge.
+Evidence Lines represent a type of information that sits between foundational evidence and a final assertion of purported fact, in the process of generating scientific knowledge.
 Here, they express the idea that a particular collection of evidence items was interpreted to provide  a particular strength and direction of support for or against the possible fact expressed in this asserted Statement.
 Is is through the collective assessment of one or more lines of evidence that hypothesis and conjecture become cemented as scientific fact.

 The attributes defined in the Evidence Line class are carefully crafted to express these core elements of an Evidence Line: